 An underground duct bank consisting of concrete encased conduits will be installed, utilizing cable vaults for installation and maintenance access.
-The concrete encasing the conduits will have maximum dimensions of 36 inches by 40 inches.
-The cable vaults will be set approximately 2,000 feet apart and will be concrete with two cast iron covers.
+Eleven cable vaults will be set approximately 2,000 feet apart and will be concrete with two cast iron covers.
 The cable vault dimensions are anticipated to be approximately 26 feet long, nine feet wide and ten feet deep.

-No ground disturbing work will take place in Town roads during the period between May 1 and October 1.
+No ground disturbing work will take place in Town roads during the period between May 15 and October 1, and the bulk of work must be completed by April 15.
 Temporary asphalt patch will be laid after construction, then the entire route will be fully resurfaced.